 3. How do I care for my hairless cat’s skin?

 Proper skin care is essential for hairless cats.
 You should bathe your cat weekly using warm water and hypoallergenic cat shampoo.
 Rinse thoroughly and dry them off after bathing.
 Additionally, keeping their nails trimmed can prevent accidental injuries to their delicate skin.
-Be sure to also provide a temperature-regulated environment, as they lack fur to naturally regulate their body temperature.
+Be sure also to provide a temperature-regulated environment, as they lack fur to naturally regulate their body temperature.

 4. Can hairless cats be outdoor cats?